JimmeeX/mman4020-demo/README.md

 This will

-- Get ROS to listen to SITL
+- Get ROS to interface to SITL Simulation prgoram
-- Get ROS to listen to Arduino
+- Get ROS to interface with Arduino program
+- Get ROS to interface with Web GUI
 - Run ROS Main Code

 Format